 Causes of Sciatica and Treatment for Sciatica.

-Although I frequently relieve people from their sciatic pain within an hour, I believe that it is only with persistent exercises and education that I can relieve them of their pain for life.
+Although I frequently relieve people from their sciatic pain within an hour’s treatment, my experience has led me to believe that it is only by diligently following certain physio exercises and postural education, can you relieve sciatic pain without surgery.

-Seek short term relief but long-term resolution is my advice with sciatic pain.
-The ingredient to long term resolution rests in the understanding of the associated muscle imbalances that have caused your sciatica over time and resolving them through mobilisation and exercise.
+The ingredient to long term resolution rests in the understanding and dealing with the cause of the problem.
+Mostly, this is due to the associated muscle imbalances that have caused your sciatica over time and resolving them through mobilisation and corrective exercises.

 Before we look at the causes of sciatica, I’d like to say that many clients I see with sciatica have been treating their pain symptoms instead of identifying, and addressing, what brought about the condition in the first place.